by Chip Street and Sean Meehan

 “Thank you for having strong female characters that are actually friends and not having it become a big jealous cat-fight over a guy.
 That is so tired.
 Overall, it was awesome and fun.
 I’m impressed.”

 Reese and Nick just bought a remote cabin in the woods with friends Graham and Courtney.
-They’ve all got their reasons for being on top of this mountain… Reese is recuperating from a traumatic car accident; Graham just wants to finish his novel; and Courtney and Nick are having an affair.
+They’ve all got their reasons for being on top of this mountain… Reese is recuperating from a traumatic car accident that cost her a pregnancy; Graham just wants to finish his novel; and Nick and Courtney, their respective spouses, are having sex in the woods.
 Plus, Nick’s got secret plans to develop the historic property, and that’s not going to go over well with the locals.

 Like that’s not enough drama, they keep finding animal carcasses stripped of all the meat except the eyes, the roof is covered in bleached bones, and there’s a darkroom in the cellar with cryptic photos of strange creatures.